sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 With this data, they build Multiple Linear Regression (MLR) models to help them understand the relationship between post-release defects and code review coverage/participation.
 To make the model less vulnerable to outliers, they performed a log transformation and minimised multicollinearity with the help of Spearman ranks and Variance Inflation Factor scores.
 To better interpret the MLR model, the authors used explanatory variable impact analysis including the calculation of the predicted defect count and concrete predicted defect count.

+Finally, they added the code review coverage metric and the the participation metrics to the MLR model.
+This finalised model could then be used to draw their conclusions.

 4. What **data** does the paper use?

 They used code review data which was extracted from the Gerrit review database of all studied systems.

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?

-Product metrics: For this metric the complexity (measured with Scitools Understand) is divided by  the size of a component (part of the source code with the same tag).
+Product metrics: For this metric the McCabe’s cyclomatic complexity (measured with Scitools Understand) is divided by the size (number of line of code) of a component (part of the source code with the same tag).

 Process metrics: This metric measures the change activity of a new release.
 It takes the time period and development branch into account and uses prior defects, churn (total number of lines added and removed), and change entropy (distribution of change process complexity across files) to calculate how the process has changed.